bryant-treacle/Index-Status/README.md

 At this point you can navigate to the new dashboard by selecting Dashboards on the left pane of Kibana then searching for Index Status.
 If you want to be able to pivot to this dashboard you can edit the navigation visualization and add an entry for Index Status.
 You will need to copy the uri information from the index status dashboard beginning at /app and ending before the ?.
 If you are unfamiliar with markdown language you will need to put 2 spaces at the end of the previous entry to have your link show up on the next line.

 Please feel free to leave suggestions for improvements.

+# Why I did what I did in the scripts.
+The index_status.sh script will delete the entire elasticsearch-index-stats index every time it runs.
+The reason for this is that the query will return all the indexes that elasticsearch knows about therefore constantly ingesting the same data.
+If you want to keep the data you can comment out the curl -XDELETE line at the beginning of the script.

+A cronjob is set to run this Daily but can easily be changed.

 # Author
 Bryant Treacle